Skip Navigation

 Billing

-If your Pipeline is comprised only of resources owned by a Heroku Teams or Heroku Enterprise Organization (as we recommend), you will have only the option to bill that Team or Organization.
-If you have Personal apps in your Pipeline (which we do not recommend), you will be offered the option to bill CI runs to your personal account.
+If your Pipeline is comprised only of resources owned by a Heroku Enterprise Organization, you only have the option to bill that Organization.

 Known Issues